jammymalina/aquiche/README.md

 - Safe to use with both async and multithreaded applications
 - Works with both "sync" functions and async functions/coroutines
 - No cache stampede/cascading failure - no multiple redundant calls when your cache is being hit at the same time
-- Wide range of options on setting the expiration
+- Wide range of options for setting the expiration
 - Negative cache support
 - Focus on high performance
 - Contains typings